Diabetes Awareness Week: How diabetes can affect your eyes

 Jun 16, 2021 in Eye Care

-Around 3.7 million people in the UK have been diagnosed with diabetes, yet some estimates suggest more than 500,000 people could be unaware they have it.
+It is estimated that around one in 15 people in the UK have diabetes, yet some estimates suggest that there are more than one million people with type 2 diabetes who are unaware they have it.

 How do you know if you have diabetes?
 First, it’s important to distinguish between type 1 and type 2 diabetes.
 Both are very similar, but there are some important differences.